floooh/sokol-nim/README.md

 You should pass the `--noMain` option to the Nim compiler, because the `sokol/app` module provides a platform-specific application entry point, and will call `NimMain` to execute module-level statements in your Nim modules.

-## Limitations

-Currently, it is assumed that `sokol/app` and `sokol/gfx` will be used together.
-Removing this dependency is a future goal.